Now that summer has arrived, staff and physicians are beginning to request time off for vacations.

 A little coordination can go a long way!
 If a physician is out for a week, then the number of patients that will walk through your doors will be less than usual.
-If possible, encourage your staff members to take their vacation time when you know things will be slow.
+Encourage your staff members to take their vacation time when you know things will be slow.

-- Hire seasonal staff or part timers.
+Hire seasonal staff or part-timers.

-- Cross train your current staff.
+Cross-train your current staff.

 Employees who can wear multiple hats are a huge asset, especially during the weeks when you’re understaffed and need an extra hand.
 You may also discover hidden talents among your staff, and they might find new tasks they enjoy!

-- Prioritize time off based on seniority.
+Prioritize time off based on seniority.

-There are some dates that everyone will want off—Memorial Day, the Fourth of July, Labor Day.
-If you approve everyone’s request, you might find yourself running a solo show!
+There are some dates that everyone will want off—Memorial Day, the Fourth of July, and Labor Day.
+If you approve everyone’s request, you will find yourself running a solo show!

 We hope these tips help you get through summer in one piece—and that you get to schedule a vacation for yourself, too!
-Happy summer, and good luck!Posted by
+Happy summer, and good luck!
+For more helpful tips, follow our blog and “like us” on Facebook!Tags: medical office management, medical offices, national organization of rheumatology managers, NORM, office management, office managers, summer vacations, tips for office managers Posted by